DavidGir/HaggleHub/README.md

 This WebApp, Hagglehub, was the first experience that either members of our group had ever built.
 As such, it was important to find common ground as early in the process as possible to reduce any miscommunication, and unwanted team dynamic.
 To combat this, we did the following:

-Invested timee in the planning phase to design our user stories.
+Invested time in the planning phase to design our user stories.
 This user story was aligned with the project requirements in mind but we felt it was important to add our own touch to it.
 On a whim fueled by good humor and coincidence, we settled on creating a store based on 'Funko Pop!
 Toys & Vinyl Figures'!.

+Created the ERD and Database Schema.

 ## Installation

-To set up the project locally, we followed these steps:
+To set up the project locally:
 ```

 1. Clone the repository: